RNutr (Public Health), FHEA, MA, MSc., BSc. (Hons.)

 September 2014 – 2016

 During this teaching post, I designed and delivered lectures and seminars on both undergraduate and postgraduate levels with an emphasis on public health and health promotion.
-I also led a research study to explore cultural considerations in dietary choices and infant feeding practices of new Chinese mothers in London featured on the blog for Oxford Food Symposium.
+I also led a research study to explore cultural considerations in dietary choices and infant feeding practices of new Chinese mothers in London featured on the blog for the Oxford Food Symposium.

 Nutrition Scientist, Education Group, British Nutrition Foundation (BNF)